-The City of Fresno held a 30-day public comment period to receive comments on the draft Consolidated Plan and Annual Action Plan from March 3, 2025, to April 3, 2025.
-During that time, copies of the draft plans were available for public review on the project website, FresnoConPlan.org, and residents and stakeholders could provide written comments.
+The City of Fresno will hold a 30-day public comment period to receive comments on the draft Consolidated Plan and Annual Action Plan from March 3, 2025, to April 3, 2025.
+During that time, copies of the draft plans will be available for public review on the project website, FresnoConPlan.org, and residents and stakeholders can provide written comments.
 Residents and stakeholders could also mail or deliver written comments to the Community Development Division at 2600 Fresno Street, Fresno, CA 93721, or e-mail comments to info@mosaiccommunityplanning.com.
-The City received 27 comments on the draft plans.
 The City held a public needs hearing on December 12, 2024 and received four comments.
-The City held a final public hearing on the draft plans on June 12, 2025.
+The City will hold a final public hearing on the draft plans on May 1, 2025.
 A summary of community engagement results is provided in the following section.
 Complete survey results and outreach materials can be found in the appendix.